guidorosman/Zarego-Exam/README.md

 ## Testing Emails

 If you want to test emails you can use Miltrap.
 Go to the web site <https://mailtrap.io/> and sign in or register.
-Then create a new inbox, and update the .env file in the project with the username and password that Mailtrap generate to you:
+Then create a new inbox, and update the .env file in the project with the username and password that Mailtrap generated to you:

-In the .env file you will find somethin like this:
+In the .env file you will find something like this:

 MAIL_USERNAME=yourusername

 MAIL_PASSWORD=yourpasword